gclayburg/coreos-vmware-deploy/README.md

 # Updating
 The preferred method for changing the configuration of a coreos machine is to just create a new one with the new configuration and throw away the older ones.
 Fleetd is pretty good at migrating workloads for you.

-However, if you'd rather modify an existing coreos server, this script can do that too.
+However, if you'd rather modify an existing CoreOS server, this script can do that too.
 For example, lets say you want to add your own ssh public key for the workerbee1 server.
 You can do that with the `-u` option:

 * Edit `worker-dhcp.user-data` and re-run the deploy script